tildeholmqvist/happyroom/README.md

 ### Services Page
 ![Service](/docs/readme_images/service.png)
-- Every service is displayed with an image, title, description and price.
+- Every service is displayed with an image, title, description, and price.
 - Clicking on a service redirects the user to a page providing detailed information about the service.
 - Below the service description, users find a booking form to schedule appointments.
 - After booking an appointment, users receive a success message confirming that the booking was successful.
-- After booking the appointment, the user are directed to a page summarizing the appointment details.
+- After booking the appointment, the user is directed to a page summarizing the appointment details.
 - Payment for appointments is not required in advance, allowing users to schedule meetings without upfront payment.